MadbootCompany/Madboot-Nova/src/Smartstore.Modules/Smartstore.WebApi/Readme.md

-﻿The Smartstore Web API allows direct access to the data of an online store.
+﻿The MadbootNova Web API allows direct access to the data of an online store.
 It is built on the most recent technologies Microsoft offers for web based data consuming, the **ASP.NET Core Web API** and the **OData** provider.

 The Web API module provides interactive documentation using **Swagger API help**.
 It is capable to send test